-- You know that you can watch a YouTube video on the computer.
-But did you know that you can also connect your computer to a TV or gaming console?
-For more information, see Connecting an HDMI TV or monitor on page 25. - You know you can listen to music on the computer.
+- You know you can watch a YouTube video on the computer.
+But did you know that you can also connect your computer to a TV and watch the video on TV?
+For more information, see Connecting an HDMI TV or monitor on page 22. - You know you can listen to music on the computer.
 But did you know that you can also stream live radio to the computer and listen to music or talk radio from all over the world?
-See Using audio on page 23. - You know you can create a powerful presentation with Microsoft applications.
+See Using audio on page 19. - You know you can create a powerful presentation with Microsoft applications.
 But did you know you can also connect to a projector to share your ideas with a group?
-See Connecting a VGA monitor or projector on page 24. - Experience music the way the artist intended, with deep controlled base and clear, pure sound.
-See Using Beats Audio on page 23. - Use the TouchPad and the new Windows 8 touch gestures for smooth control of images and pages of text.
-See Using TouchPad gestures on page 29.
+See Connecting an HDMI TV or monitor on page 22.